I. Introduction

 Lessons Learned:

-• Garage doors: non-impact doors often fail first, leading to futher damage, making reinforcement or replacement cost-effective.
+- Garage doors: non-impact doors often fail first, leading to further damage, making reinforcement or replacement cost-effective.

 IX.
 Future Considerations and Climate Trends